When is Valladares vs Shigeoka II?

 He had won against Abraham Manriquez Gonzalez on 5th March 2021 by technical knockout in the 4th round at Salon de Fiestas Figlos Stase, Sinaloa.

-Shigeoka remains undefeated as a professional, stopping 3 of his last 5 opponents.
+Shigeoka remained undefeated as a professional, stopping 3 of his last 5 opponents.

-In his last fight, he defeated Rene Mark Cuarto on 16th April 2023 by knockout in the 9th round in their IBF Interim World Minimumweight championship fight at Yoyogi #2 Gymnasium, Tokyo, Japan.
+In his last fight before this contest, he had defeated Rene Mark Cuarto on 16th April 2023 by knockout in the 9th round in their IBF Interim World Minimumweight championship fight at Yoyogi #2 Gymnasium, Tokyo, Japan.

 Going into that contest, he had defeated Naoya Haruguchi on 6th July 2022 by technical knockout in the 4th round at Prefectural Gymnasium, Kumamoto.